 During our visit at the end of July, there was no line for tickets or audio guides, however, it was a bit crowded inside of the castle.
 The rooms inside of the castle are small and there can be a short wait to walk up and down the various staircases inside of the castle.
 But once again, it’s cool inside of the castle, welcome relief during the summer months.

-Hours: May through September 9 am to 6 pm; October through April 10 am to 4 pm; click here for the full schedule
+Hours: July and August 10 am to 6 pm; September 11 am to 5 pm; October through June 10 am to 4 pm; click here for the full schedule

 It takes one hour to drive from Predjama Castle to Ljubljana.